carrier-pigeon-san/versusverse/README.md

-# 🥊 VersusVerse 🎭
+# 🥊 Versusverse 🎭
 **_The silliest showdown on Reddit._**

-Welcome to **VersusVerse** — a chaotic, AI-fueled twist on Rock-Paper-Scissors built for Reddit.
+Welcome to **Versusverse** — a chaotic, AI-fueled twist on Rock-Paper-Scissors built for Reddit.
 Compete with strangers using *anything imaginable*, from flaming marshmallows to existential dread.
 Created for the [World's Largest Hackathon](https://worldslargesthackathon.devpost.com/), under the **Silly Shit** challenge.

 ---

-## 🎮 What is VersusVerse?
+## 🎮 What is Versusverse?

-VersusVerse is a Reddit-native game where users start or join themed face-offs.
+Versusverse is a Reddit-native game where users start or join themed face-offs.
 Players pick from AI-generated choices and let the AI decide the victor.
 Every match is absurd, unpredictable, and hilarious.

 ---